 The role can be fulfilling and offer opportunities for growth, specialisation and advancement.
-In the first five to ten years of your career you can expect to progress in both experience and pay, often leading to consultant-level roles.
+In the first five to ten years of your career you can expect to progress in both experience and pay.

-As a consultant you'll gradually gain more experience in your clinical duties and take on more responsibilities. initially as a medical lead (a lead consultant for a team), then as a clinical director (a lead consultant for a department) and later on as a medical director (a lead consultant for a hospital trust).
+As a consultant you'll gradually gain more clinical experience and take on more responsibilities. initially as a medical lead (a lead consultant for a team), then as a clinical director (a lead consultant for a department) and later on as a medical director (a lead consultant for a hospital trust).
 Some anaesthetists go on to have responsibility for intensive care medicine as well as anaesthesia.

-Opportunities also exist for teaching and training medical students, doctors in training and students in related professions such as nursing and midwifery, as well as undertaking research.
-You're encouraged to develop an interest in research and teaching during your training if you're thinking about a career in academia.
+Opportunities also exist for teaching and training medical students, doctors in training and students in related professions such as nursing and midwifery.
+Anaesthetists interested in teaching future doctors may become a director of medical education, training programme director or associate dean in charge of the entire training programme.

 If you wish to take up scientific research and an academic career, you'll need to start early during your Foundation Training, as this field is highly competitive.